prateeksingh4435/GrowthXAssignments/README.md

 # Validation and Error Handling
 Input Validation:
 All inputs to the API endpoints are validated using serializers.
 This ensures that only valid data is processed.
 For example, when a user registers or uploads an assignment, the data is passed through a serializer that checks for required fields, data types, and any other constraints.
 Error Messages:
 When validation fails, the serializer returns specific error messages that inform the user about what went wrong.
 Here are examples of common validation errors:
+# Note
+Please note that I encountered a database error with Djongo during the assignment retrieval process (admins) .
+This issue arises from an older version of Djongo, which has several library-related issues.
+However, I can confirm that the API functions perfectly with other databases.